-Streangthening Bonds and ConnectionsAfter the arrest of a family member answering children’s questions honestly is an important part of helping them feel safe and secure.
+After a family member’s arrest, answering children’s questions honestly is an important part of helping them feel safe and secure.
 This is a confusing time for everyone.
-Children’s questions help adults understand their concerns.
-These are valid and need to be addressed promptly to meet their emotional needs.
+Children’s questions help adults understand their concerns, which are valid and need to be addressed promptly to meet their emotional needs.

-For the initial simple, but important questions Sesame Street’s “Little Children, Big Challenges: Incarceration” book suggests these answers:
+For the initial simple but important questions, Sesame Street’s “Little Children, Big Challenges: Incarceration” book suggests these answers:

 Q: “Where’s my Daddy?”

-A: If the parent has been convicted: “Daddy is in a placed called prison for a while.
+A: If the parent has been convicted: “Daddy is in a place called prison for a while.
 Grown-ups sometimes go to prison when they break a rule called a law.
 He is not there because of anything you did.
 This is not your fault.”

 Q: “When will Mommy be home?”

-A: Mommy wont be home for a while.
+A: Mommy won’t be home for a while.
 We are waiting for more information.
 I will let you know as soon as I find out.”

 Q: Will I get to see Daddy?

-A: If your child can visit: You can visit Daddy in prison once in a while.
+A: If your child can visit, you can visit Daddy in prison once in a while.
 I’ll let you know when.
-Between visits you can write him letters, draw him pictures, and talk to him on the phone.”
+Between visits, you can write him letters, draw him pictures, and talk to him on the phone.”

 Other Material